atiteptan/PlayerDetection/README.md

+# Introduction
-This is the repository for the trained model in the paper: Players and Teams Detection in a Soccer Video Using Deep Learning-based Models.
+This is the repository for the trained model in the paper: **Players and Teams Detection in a Soccer Video Using Deep Learning-based Models**.

 The 3 trained models can be found in the "Model" folder.
 Using Yolov5-tph apply the weights listed in the folder on the SoccerTrack dataset.